francescoolivo/VLSI/README.md

 - Satisfiable Modulo Theory (SMT)
 - Linear Programming (LP)

 The project was developed for the "Combinatorial Decision Making and Optimization" course at the Artificial Intelligence master's degree at the University of Bologna.
+You can find the assignment [here](assignment.pdf), in particular we chose **Problem 1**.

 The task is to find a solution to 40 instances of a VLSI problem.
 The input is the number of circuits *n*, the width of the board *w*, and a list of circuits, in particular for every circuit we have the width *x* and the height *y*.